HowTo: Node Red – Switch the Raspberry Pi screen on and off

 In the view shown on the left you can see which elements will be added to your dashboard.

-• A "turn off screen" button
+• A “Turn off screen” button

-• A "turn on the screen" button
+• A “Turn on screen” button

 • A button that signals the monitor status